-PAHM-V 272 Terrorism and Public Policy (3 cr.)
-P: CJHS-J 101 Survey of the incidence of terrorism in demorcatic societies, with particular emphasis on public policy responses designed to combat terrorism in cities.
+CJHS-J 272 Terrorism and Public Policy (3 cr.)

+P: CJHS-J 101 Survey of the incidence of terrorism in democratic societies, with particular emphasis on public policy responses designed to combat terrorism in cities.
 Overviews of ongoing conflicts with terrorist organizations in various countries are interspersed with analysis of significant terrorist events and public policies and responses such events create.

-PAHM-V 275 Introduction to Emergency Management (3 cr.)
-P: CJHS-J 101 An examination of the background an nature of the profession, the central theoretical debates concerning natural and human-induced disasters, mitigating and reacting to these castastrophic events and the roles and responsibilities of emergancy managers.
+CJHS-J 275 Introduction to Emergency Management (3 cr.)
+P: CJHS-J 101 An examination of the background and nature of the profession, the central theoretical debates concerning natural and human-induced disasters, mitigating and reacting to these catastrophic events and the roles and responsibilities of emergency managers.
 Current practical problems and future directions will be explored.